Figure out your route

 Vendors and subte musicians

 Don’t be shocked if a vendor comes onto the carriage and drops their wares into your lap.
-Articles range from exactly the sort of thing you might want to buy on the subte, such as tissues, chewing gum, transport guides, to prayer cards and bizarre gadgets.
+Articles range from exactly the sort of thing you might want to buy on the subte, such as tissues, chewing gum, and transport guides, to prayer cards and bizarre gadgets.
 If you want to buy the item, pay the seller as they come round to collect their goods.
 If you don’t, simply hand it back.

 Small children may also come up and offer their hand or cheek to you by way of greeting.
 They will then give you a slip of paper outlining their miserable life circumstances, or a small card or object.
 These items mean they want money, although food is often welcome.